EU–Mercosur Association Agreement: Recent historical framing

-Indigenous rights activists
+Human rights activists

 Aside from the threat to the climate, deforestation would directly impact Brazil's indigenous communities, who are already facing a worsening situation.
 Since becoming president, Bolsonaro has attempted to strip the indigenous agency FUNAI of its responsibility to identify and demarcate indigenous land and hand that power to the Agriculture ministry.
 Such a move would "put the fox in charge of the chicken coop", according to opposition Senator Randolfe Rodrigues.
 He has also defunded agencies responsible for law enforcement in the Amazon.
 Indigenous communities are facing direct threats.
 In 2019 an estimated 20,000 goldminers illegally invaded Yanomami Indigenous Territory, one of Brazil's largest indigenous territories.
 Yanomami campaigners have accused the president of encouraging the invasion by stating that indigenous people had too much land and that large-scale mining and extensive monoculture should be allowed on indigenous territory.

 Dinaman Tuxá, an indigenous leader, has said that "Accords like this only raise the level of violence against indigenous people.
 We need to tell the EU that signing this free-trade agreement could lead to genocide in Brazil.
 If they sign this agreement, blood will be spilled.”

-On June 18, 2019 over 340 civil society organizations wrote to call on the EU to halt the trade negotiations immediately and use their leverage as Brazil's second largest trading partner to improve the human rights situation in Brazil under Bolsonaro.
+On June 18, 2019, over 340 civil society organizations wrote to call on the EU to halt the trade negotiations immediately and use their leverage as Brazil's second largest trading partner to improve the human rights situation in Brazil under Bolsonaro.
 The letter noted the decision to put indigenous land demarcation under the remit of the Agriculture ministry where the agribusiness lobby has powerful sway and repeated attacks and invasions of indigenous land by profit seekers.
 It also noted previous suspension of trade preferences with countries involved in human rights violations such as Myanmar and the Philippines in addition to restricting import of products related to human rights abuses such as conflict minerals.
 This letter echoed a similar plea made in May by 600 European scientists and 300 indigenous groups, which called on the EU to demand that Brazil respect environmental and human rights standards as a precondition for concluding the Mercosur trade negotiations.